Ryan-ford25/Milestone_Project2/README.md

 <a id=features></a>

+### Features

-The website consists of a home page featuring a series of different screen panels that are dynamically shown or hidden, controlled by buttons and page interaction.
+The website consists of a home page featuring a series of different screen panels that are dynamically shown or hidden, controlled by button interactions.

 All Pages on the website are responsive and have: